Natarajanlab/Xenopus-MCE-Atlas/README.md

 The raw dataset is deposited at Gene Expression Omnibus (_GEO:GSE158088_).
 This repository consists all the analysis notebooks for reproducing the analysis.   <br/>
 The single-cell transcriptomics data and metadata can be downloaded for offline visualization or interactively visualized at https://cellxgene.cziscience.com/collections/d4055728-b22d-4851-b12d-d7bd0216e8c4.  <br/>
+_Note: The web version only displays orthologous human gene identifiers over UMAP.
+The downloadable version include Xenopus gene identifiers, knn-graph coordinates and cell type annotations._

+***Any requests for materials and code should be addressed to Jakub Sedzinski (jakub.sedzinski@sund.ku.dk) or Kedar Natarajan (kenana@dtu.dk)***

 [Twitter thread:]( https://twitter.com/kedar_natarajan)